Supporting what's most important: education.

-The Ed and Becky Meek Foundation supports the educational development of students residing in Mississippi through scholarships to trade, tech, vocational programs, and two-year and four-year degree programs.
+The Ed and Becky Meek Foundation at CREATE supports the educational development of students residing in Mississippi through scholarships to trade, tech, vocational programs, and two-year and four-year degree programs.
 The Meek Foundation also supports nonprofit organizations that encourage and aid in community revitalization and economic improvement.

 The Meek Foundation is currently focused on East Tallahatchie County.